Thomas Ridley Bandstand

 In addition to being the HBCB music director, Mr. Ridley also served and performed in the 72nd US Army Band.
 He was the band director at Miraleste High School in Palos Verdes and at Canyon High School in Anaheim Hills.
 He received a BA and MA in music from California State University, Long Beach and has served as Vice Principal of Norte Vista High School in Riverside.

 This amenity is used for Specific Events and City sponsored activities only.
-No services, cermonies, receptions, parties, or other social gatherings are permitted.
+No services, ceremonies, receptions, parties, or other social gatherings are permitted.